How hunting with dogs can cause lifetime injuries

 Injuries like Sid's are prime examples of offences under Section 4 of the Animal Welfare Act - causing unnecessary suffering to an animal - and are aggravated by the fact that, by their very nature, they're non-accidental injuries.
 They're deliberately, knowingly and purposely inflicted.
 In fact, they organise when to meet, when to hunt and, ultimately, when their dog will be injured.
 Worried about alerting the authorities to their illegal endeavours, they won't take their injured dogs to a vet for treatment, instead choosing to self-treat at home with glue, staples and home remedies; extending the dog's suffering.

-We need the public to help us crackdown on this planned, deliberate, barbaric cruelty.
+We need the public to help us crack down on this planned, deliberate, barbaric cruelty.
 We'll continue to rescue these animals and bring those responsible to justice, but we can't do it without you.
-If you know someone whose dog is often injured or has scarring like Sid's, please report your concerns by calling our cruelty line on 0300 1234 999.
+If you know someone whose dog is often injured or has scarring like Sid's, please report your concerns to us.